 Explore

 Marketing success depends on three ingredients.
 You need a breakthrough strategy, a strong plan, and a brilliant team.
-The way you organize your marketing team can also significantly impact your ability to achieve your goals.
-A well-defined org structure is vital to accomplishing overall business objectives.
-You also need to establish clear roles and responsibilities, enabling teams to effectively work together to deliver great results.
+How you choose to structure the marketing team can significantly impact your ability to achieve your goals.
+You also need to establish clear roles and responsibilities, enabling teams to collaborate to deliver great results.

-Here are questions to consider as you think about the best way to organize your marketing team:
+Here are some key questions to consider as you think about the best way to organize your marketing team:

 • What goals are you accountable for achieving?